westoque/phantomjs.rb/README.md

 # phantomjs.rb

-A ruby wrapper for phantomjs
+A ruby wrapper for phantomjs.
+The binaries are in `vendor` and it will automatically detect what OS you are using and will try to use the appropriate binaries.

 ## Install